 How to avoid: Block the creator of the list.
 Follow these instructions.

 3. Every Breath You Take, Every Tweet You Make

 Twitter’s main page displays a continuos flow to posts from the people we follow, except of course when all of that real estate gets hogged by that one single follower who seems to tweet as much as he breathes.
 Talking about EVERYTHING and nothing gets irritating fast.
 Twitter is a platform for regular updates but please make them insightful for everybody’s sake.

 How to avoid: Choose you followers, as you do your friends, wisely.

 4. “Thanks for Following”

 There’s nothing inherently wrong with saying thank you to a new follower when you’re being genuine, but automatic private messages promoting your website or LinkedIn page are anything but.
 So how do you deal with the volume?
-Tools like Metlwater Engage enable you to view new followers and rank them by influence, so you can prioritize your most valuable new contacts and show them love with personal thank yous.
+Tools like Metlwater Engage enable you to view new followers and rank them by influence, so you can prioritise your most valuable new contacts and show them love with personal thank yous.

 Hashtags are iconic to Twitter and, when used correctly, they’re a great way for readers to discover new content and for posters to align themselves with larger discussions.
 To all those people out there that #talk#like#this, please stop.
 You’re giving hashtags a bad name.